Magnesium deficiency - Symptoms and treatment

 If there is enough magnesium in the body, the cholesterol is reduced to its essential functions - hormone production and cell membrane maintenance - and is usually not produced in abundance.

-The majority of the cholesterol in the body is produced by the liver and therefore doesn't come from our diet.
+The majority of the cholesterol in the body is produced by the liver and therefore does not come from our diet.
 Cholesterol production requires a specific enzyme called HMG-CoA reductase.

 If there is enough cholesterol in the body, magnesium slows down this enzyme.
 If more cholesterol is needed to produce hormones or to coat every cell in our body with an oily layer, magnesium will accelerate it.